francisco-ricardo/factorydash/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.
 Follow standard contribution guidelines (e.g., forking, branching, testing).

+For detailed guidelines, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License